 (5) if you leave your program after it has begun, or miss any scheduled sightseeing, activities, meals or accommodations,

 (6) if you suffer loss of services or inconvenience as a result of travelling without the correct documentation, including passports, visas and inoculation certificates.

 (7) unless your cancelled place can be filled by another full paying person.
 This condition is specific to various operators used on certain tours and overrides any other condition within these terms & conditions.

-2.7 The Company cannot be held responsible for the absence or “no show” of certain animals or birds detailed in it’s workshops, tours & safaris.
+2.7 The Company cannot be held responsible for the absence or “no show” of certain animals or birds detailed in its workshops, tours & safaris.
 The Company reserves the right to amend programs or itineraries as it deems necessary, should this situation arise.
 There may be certain situations where the Company had prior knowledge of an impending “no show”.
 In situations where the Company has already pre-paid for this tour/safari and where the Company is not entitled to a refund or compensation, then no refund or compensation will be given to customers.